Difficulty

 Pakistan is occasionally labeled as a Morus alba mulberry, but it belongs to the species Morus macroura.
 It awakens from dormancy very early in the season, and in most of the United States, this will expose it to late frost, which will cause severe dieback.
 There are a few Morus alba varieties that also awaken from dormancy quite early, but they aren't as sensitive to late frost and will generally experience mild damage.

 It is difficult to tell how hardy Pakistan is due to its sensitivity to late frost, but it currently appears to be zone 8b.
-In zone 7, the tree will die back to the ground (or a few feet above it) and regrow if it's on its own roots and had the chance to become established.
-In this case, however, it will not fruit.
-Experimentation is not recommended, unless you reside in a climate where other species that awaken quite early can consistently ripen fruit, such as the average apricot, almond, and kiwi variety.
+In zone 7, the tree will die back to the ground (or a few feet above it) and regrow if it is well established and grown on its own roots, but it will not fruit that year.
+Experimentation is not recommended unless you reside in a climate where other species that awaken quite early can consistently ripen fruit, such as the average apricot, almond, or kiwi variety.

 Saharanpur